 Slowly add the wet ingredients to the dry ingredients.
 Mix thoroughly.
 I used a stand mixer.

 Carefully fold in the blueberries.
 I used frozen wild blueberries.
 You’ll have to act quickly here if you’re using frozen blueberries, don’t let them defrost or you’ll end up with purple muffins.

-I used a 1/4 cup to scoop the muffin mixture into the muffin pan.
+Distribute the muffin mixture into the lined muffin pan.
+I used a 1/4 cup to scoop the mixture.

 Place into the oven and bake for 25 minutes.

 Let them cool completely on a cooling rack.

 These gluten-free blueberry banana sourdough muffins are great for breakfast or as a snack!
 Have it with some ghee too.
 So yummy!